 Other muscles that should be considered and examined in conjunction with the Supraspinatus:

 Satellite Trigger Points: Subscapularis, Infraspinatus, Middle Trapezius, Upper Trapezius, Deltoid, Latissimus Dorsi

 For Detailed Anatomy Information See: Supraspinatus Muscle Anatomy

 Help with Supraspinatus and Rotator Cuff Muscle Pain and Symptoms

 Warm Gel Therapy For Shoulder Pain

-Sombra Warm Therapy Pain Relieving Gel is a warming gel that I use everyday not only on myself but also on clients.
+Sombra Warm Therapy Pain Relieving Gel is a warming gel that I use every day not only on myself but also on clients.
 It provides warmth without burning and is better at relieving pain than other over the counter pain creams.
-For arthritic or chronic shoulder pain relieve Sombra can be applied several times a day for continuous pain relief.
+For arthritic or chronic shoulder pain relief Sombra can be applied several times a day for continuous pain relief.